emedgene/flask-security/docs/configuration.rst

                           specified by the ``SECURITY_CHANGE_URL`` configuration
                           option.
 Defaults to ``False``.
 ``SECURITY_TWO_FACTOR``   Specifies if Flask-Security should enable the
                           two factor login feature.
-If set to ``True``, users are first required to enter a password to start login login process and then enter a code sent to them using email, sms or google authenticator app.
+If set to ``True``, in addition to their passwords, users will be required to enter a code that is sent to them.
+The added feature includes the ability to send it either via email, sms message, or Google Authenticator.
+Default time of validity is 30 seconds in Google Authenticator and up to 60 seconds if sent by mail or sms.
-                          experimental and should be used with caution.
                           Defaults to ``False``.
 ========================= ======================================================

 Email